flannelhead/flannelhead.github.io/projects/blackstar.md

 As a numerical physics enthusiast, I began wondering if I could render such images myself.
 By the time, however, I wasn't skilled enough in general relativity to grasp the theoretical side.
 I then noticed there was going to be a general relativity course held at the university next year.
 I decided to wait until that.

 The course began and the patient waiting paid off.
 Soon enough I noticed the simplicity of the core ideas like geodesics, which were necessary to do this kind of a simulation.
 I immediately began coding the ray tracer, and here I am, three weeks later, writing an article about the finished code: [Blackstar](https://github.com/flannelhead/blackstar).
+Later on, the project was discussed on [r/haskell](https://www.reddit.com/r/haskell/comments/4a39b4/rendering_black_holes_with_haskell/) and [Hacker News](https://news.ycombinator.com/item?id=11271772).

 ![One of the first scenes that were rendered with Blackstar.](/images/default-hires-bloomed-800.png)